pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.8 =
+This minor but (yes, again) critical upgrade fixes a bug where the buttons to add questions to a newly created story form did not work.
+It also adds CSV import for annotations.

 = 1.5.7 =
 This minor but critical upgrade fixes a bug (in the WordPress version of NF only) where entering and then deleting a user id or role in the "read access" field for a project caused NF to allow anonymous users to view project pages.